 What is the cost of therapy?
-How does this compare to the cost of therapy in Denver?Our therapy sessions are $90, $155 and $200 per 50 minute session, based on the individual therapist.
-Private practice therapy in Denver costs $140-$275 per session.
-We are thrilled to be able to offer sessions starting at $90 through our affordable therapy program.
-This is often much lower than many clients co-pays for therapy when billing through their insurance company.
+How does this compare to the cost of therapy in Denver?Our therapy sessions are $155-200 per 50 minute session, based on the individual therapist.
+Private practice therapy in Denver with licensed therapists costs $140-$275 per session.
+All of our therapists are very experienced and considered specialists in their designated areas of practice.

 What is your cancellation and no show policy?There is no charge for therapy appointments canceled with more than 24 hours notice.
-Appointments that are canceled with less than 24 hours or no showed will be charged our normal session rate of $155 or $200, based on your individual therapist’s rate.
+Appointments that are canceled with less than 24 hours or no showed will be charged the normal session rate of $155-200, based on your individual therapist’s rate.